YOUR WORD CREATES YOUR WORLD!

 In early January 2019, my doctor, during a routine exam, randomly saw something that he wanted me to check out.
 What I initially went to follow up on with the doctor didn’t turn out to be anything.
 AND they noticed something else that he said needed immediate attention.
 He recommended the best kidney doctor in New York (and in my opinion, the world).

-As I sat in the room waiting for the doctor, I felt relaxed, calm and grateful.
+As I sat in the room waiting for the doctor, I felt relaxed, calm, and grateful.
 Yes, grateful!
 Grateful that I’d developed certain practices over the years that allowed me to show up ready to breathe life into this room and situation.
-So the doctor walked in, a nerdy looking guy with a bow tie, who also had that “I know what I’m doing” type swag.
+So the doctor walked in, a nerdy-looking guy with a bow tie, who also had that “I know what I’m doing” type swag.
 I knew right away that this is the guy I wanted if anything needed to be done.

-The doctor sat down, legs crossed and asked, “Devon, how can I help you?”
+The doctor sat down, legs crossed, and asked, “Devon, how can I help you?”

 Now, as a coach, people know that I LOVE GREAT QUESTIONS.

 My response?
 “Doc, that is a GREAT question.
 Wow!
-Well I figure there are two ways that you can help me.
+Well, I figure there are two ways that you can help me.
 The first way is that you tell me nothing’s wrong with my kidney.
 I’ll go on my way, you’ll never see me again AND I’ll mail you a signed copy of my book.”

-I continued, “the second way you can help is that you tell me everything is not OK and you’re going to show me how it will be OK.
+I continued, “The second way you can help is that you tell me everything is not OK and you’re going to show me how it will be OK.
 In that case, I’ll bring you a signed copy of my book.”

-The doctor laughed and said, “well, it will be the second thing.
+The doctor laughed and said, “Well, it will be the second thing.
 You have a cancerous tumor in your kidney and we have to get it out as soon as possible.”

 At that moment I was expecting panic or a sunken feeling.
 Yet, nothing.
 What I felt was an uninterrupted presence and peace.
 Because of me staying present in who I was BEing, the DOing came next.
 “Doc, so what do we need to DO?”
 We booked surgery to have it removed.

-Now I must admit, there were times before the surgery that some fear and anxiety set in.
+Now I must admit, there were times before the surgery when some fear and anxiety set in.
 Those things set in only when I left the present moment and went into some future that hadn’t occurred yet.
 If I wanted a recipe for real fear and anxiety, then I would imagine a future (what happens if I die?) and attach my children (will they be ok?).
 The funny thing is that I could count those moments on one hand.

-The real practice of staying present, positive and understanding that our words create our world started long before this diagnosis.
+The real practice of staying present, positive, and understanding that our words create our world started long before this diagnosis.
 It’s been a daily practice of mine for years.

 While this was going on, I was in a conversation with a colleague who in her speaking mentioned two random words “something nothing.”

 I LOVED how those words sounded together and adopted it as my new “diagnosis.”
-I knew that I had the power to give this thing any word I wanted so while the doctor called it one thing (cancer), I now called it a something nothing.
+I knew that I had the power to give this thing any word I wanted so while the doctor called it one thing (cancer), I now called it something nothing.

-I called the doctor, who had called it cancer and I said, “Doc, let your team know that from here on in this thing is called a SOMETHING NOTHING.”
+I called the doctor, who had called it cancer and I said, “Doc, let your team know that from here on in this thing is called SOMETHING NOTHING.”

 Confused, the doctor asked me to repeat myself.
 I repeated my request- “I’d like you to gather my medical team and let them know that in my case, this will now be called a something nothing.
 Can you do that Doc?”

-He was enrolled, agreed and even sounded excited to share with the medical team this new creation.
+He was enrolled, agreed, and even sounded excited to share with the medical team this new creation.
 He said “You got it, I’m In”

 And so it was.
 A CREATION, brought to existence from my word!

 I enrolled family and friends in the new diagnosis called something nothing.
 This simple shift impacted how people in my life related to it.
-There were no long faces or doom in gloom, just hope and possibility.
+There were no long faces or doom in the gloom, just hope and possibility.
 Everyone, especially my children, helped breathe life into the situation.